 Richard Long, one of the most important British artists, has changed the way we look at sculpture.
 In his work he rearranges natural materials such as stone and wood into primal forms that reference the cosmos and the universe.
-The exhibition is part of BANG! - the city festival around the discovery of the Big Bang theory.

 Richard Long has primarily made walking the medium for his art, with nature and wilderness landscapes his main inspiration.
 In making long walks around the world, he often makes sculptures along the way, marks of passage and transformation.
 His work in geometric shapes emphasise both the order and diversity of the cosmos.
 They can be considered as metaphors for existence and reflect his ideas about travel, places, distance, time, space and movement.